Florida Timber Sale Assistance

 As you can see in the bar graphs, the majority of the number of trees being harvested are coming from the lower product classes and diameters, whereas the total number of the trees remaining after a harvest of the marked timber is found within the higher product class categories and larger diameters.
 Only marking your timber first will allow you to ensure that the proper type and amount of trees remain for the future health and growth of your forest.

-Timber Sale Services
+Timber Sale Services in Florida

 We provide a full array of timber sale services such as physically marking your timber, inventorying the timber, marketing the timber to area buyers, contract development, and harvest monitoring.
 With our state-of-the art GPS and timber inventory hardware and software, FES℠ is able to manage your timber sale as a stand-alone operation, or as an integral part of your overall management objectives.